-The bodhisattva should rely on these forty exclusive dharmas
+The bodhisattva should rely on these

 These [preceding] verses have sequentially and summarily explained six categories of meanings associated with the forty exclusive dharmas.
 In doing so, the practitioner therefore first takes up the mindfulness of the Buddha's form body and then takes up the mindfulness of the Buddha's Dharma body.